 Obedience vs Conformity

-Obedience and conformity are common social behavior.
+Difference between obedience and conformity is a significant topic as obedience and conformity are common social behavior.
+Man is a social animal and prefers to live in groups.
 Human behavior is complex and often affected by the fact of living in a society.
-Two aspects of behavior have been subject of much study by psychologists and sociologists, and they are obedience and conformity.
-Man is a social animal and prefers to live in groups.
-In all groups, conformity and obedience are commonly encountered traits.
-Just what is the difference between obedience and conformity that have similar connotations?
-You will have a clearer understanding by the end of the article.
+In all society, conformity and obedience are commonly encountered traits.
+These two aspects of behavior have been the subject of much study by psychologists and sociologists.
+Having said that, what is the difference between obedience and conformity that have similar connotations?
+You will have a clearer understanding by the end of reading this article.

 It is an act of following orders coming from an authority without a question.
 Starting with parents when we are kids, we tend to obey the orders coming from our teachers in school and then from our boss when we are adults.
 Those who are followers of spiritual leaders perceive him to be a legitimate authority and obey his orders.
-The authority that these figures have is given to them by the society, and in most cases, obedience is a trait that we tend to develop out of fear, and in some cases out of respect.
-When we are in school, we never question and do just what teachers ask us to do.
+The authority that these figures have is given to them by the society and, in most cases, obedience is a trait that we tend to develop out of fear and, in some cases, out of respect.
+When we are in school, we never question and do just what teachers ask us to do because of the respect.

 Obedience is a trait that allows human beings to obey laws, belief in God, and follow social norms.
 Obedience is a virtue that allows schools to be great learning centers as otherwise it would be difficult for a teacher to conduct a class if some students refuse to follow or take orders from the teacher.